OpenWebAdvocacy/website/src/posts/uk-launches-investigation-into-apple-and-google-under-dmcc.md

 author: "OWA"
 ---

-The UK's CMA has launched an investigation into if Apple and Google have strategic market status (SMS) in mobile ecosystems, including operating systems, app stores and mobile browsers.
+The UK's CMA has launched an investigation into whether Apple and Google hold strategic market status (SMS) in mobile ecosystems, including operating systems, app stores, and mobile browsers.

-This is under the newly passed Digital Markets, Competition and Consumers Act (DMCC) which came into force on January 1, 2025.
-The investigations include a significant focus on web apps, browser engines and browsers in relation to both Apple and Google.
+This falls under the newly passed Digital Markets, Competition and Consumers Act (DMCC), which came into force on January 1, 2025.
+The investigations place significant focus on web apps, browser engines, and browsers concerning both Apple and Google.

-Being declared an SMS under the DMCC be thought of as being equivalent to being declared a gatekeeper under the EU's Digital Markets Act (DMA).
+Being declared an SMS under the DMCC can be seen as equivalent to being designated a gatekeeper under the EU's Digital Markets Act (DMA).

 > Web apps, which are separate apps that can be saved to a user’s home screen from a browser, are generally not considered by app developers to be a realistic alternative to listing native apps on the App Store, due to the limited features and functionalities available for web apps on iOS; which in turn, is determined by Apple through rules that require all browsers on iOS to use its own browser engine, WebKit.
 ><cite>[Apple SMS Investigation](https://assets.publishing.service.gov.uk/media/67911972e2b9324a911e26db/Apple_investigation_notice.pdf)</cite>